 Obligation to Respond

+If the SAO initiates an investigation into the assertion, the identity of the whistleblower is kept confidential.
 Although assertions of improper governmental action may be filed anonymously, providing a name and contact enables the auditor to contact the whistleblower for more information as needed in order to permit a thorough investigation.

 Under state law, anyone who conducts a state employee whistleblower investigation must keep confidential at all times the identity and identifying characteristics of the whistleblower and any person who, in good faith, provides information for a whistleblower investigation, unless consent for disclosure is provided by written waiver.

 If the SAO does not, after preliminary review, initiate an investigation, the employee who filed the assertion is not a whistleblower, as defined by RCW 42.40.020(10)(a).
 The employee's name is exempt from public disclosure.